 So instead of them going to you, you’ll need to go to them.

-If you know how to design and create t-shirts, you might even want to offer to design and create a t-shirt for them, and maybe even get paid for it, aside from wearing and advertising their shirt.
+If you know how to design and create t-shirts, you might even want to offer to design and create a t-shirt for them.
+If you’re lucky, you could even get paid for it, aside from wearing and advertising their shirt.

 Note: If all else fails, you could always make your own t-shirts and sell them online.